princomp/princomp.github.io/source/docs/about/dev_guide.md

 `labs` | lab exercises
 `lectures` | lecture notes
 `slides` | slides
-`templates` | templates, filters, fonts and meta data files used for building this resource `vid` | video files
+`templates` | templates, filters and fonts files used for building this resource `vid` | video files
-`Makefile` | makefile used to instruct how to compile this resource `index.md` | website index page
+`Makefile` | makefile used to compile this resource `index.md` | website index page
 `order` | file used to specify in which order the website's menu and the book needs to be presented